msmink01/multi-cow-lameness-detection/README.md

 ### Discussion & Next Steps

-We see that end-to-end video action recognition has a lot of trouble with spotting lameness.
+We see that end-to-end video action recognition has trouble with spotting lameness.
 I3D is pretrained on human actions which are often obvious from a single frame or a few frames, thus its 32 resized frame sampling strategy is effective.
 In our case, fine-grained (frame-by-frame) temporal relationships are necessary to identify lameness, which I3D's 32 resized frame sampling strategy can't deal with effectively.
-Furthermore, I3D must learn to deal with a lot of variability in each scene including cow positions, cow colorings, and cow occlusion.
-Perhaps controlling the sampling strategy to be more fine-grained could improve I3D's performance, but we simply don't have enough data to teach an I3D model how to handle this fine-grained temporal information while also being robust to scene variabilities.
-Thus, we look into approaches that abstract away the scene variabilities to hopefully focus on the important temporal information that can signify lamenesse in a cow.
-These dimensionality reduction approaches also have the added benefit of likely being much faster than I3D.
+Furthermore, I3D must learn to deal with a lot of variability in each scene including cow positions, colorings, and occlusion.
+Controlling the sampling strategy to be more fine-grained could improve I3D's performance, but we don't have enough data to teach an I3D model how to handle this fine-grained temporal information while also being robust to scene variabilities.
+Thus, we look into approaches that abstract away the scene variabilities to focus on the important temporal information that can signify lameness in a cow.
+These dimensionality reduction approaches also have the added benefit of being more efficient.

 ## 2. Multi-Cow Localization + Classification